 Resting the elbow and taking over-the-counter pain relievers often helps relieve Golfer’s Elbow.
 If conservative treatments fail to reduce the pain, the doctor may suggest surgery.

 Symptoms of Golfer’s Elbow

 The pain associated with Golfer’s elbow often radiates from the inside of your elbow down into the forearm and wrist.
 Patients may also experience Paresthesia in the arm.
 Patients with Golfer’s Elbow may find it difficult to:

-- Shake hands or maintain grip on an object
+- Shake hands or maintain a grip on an object

 - Turn doorknobs